velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ## Analytical Query Performance

-### Orders of magnitude Faster Queries for Spark on Cassandra 2.x
+### Orders of magnitude Faster Queries for
+### Spark on Cassandra 2.x
-### Parquet Performance with Cassandra Flexibility
+### > Parquet Performance with Cassandra Flexibility
 ### (with much better performance ceiling)

+(Competitive with Parquet for full table scans, better with partition key filtering)

 <center>
 (Stick around for the demo)
 </center>

-NOTE: 200x is just based on columnar storage + projection pushdown - no filtering on sort or partition keys, and no caching done yet.
+NOTE: 200x is just based on columnar storage + projection pushdown - more with filtering

 --